junxit/us-congress-bills-114/metadata.md

 - House — Homeland Security Committee

+## Recorded votes (1)

+- 2015-02-10 — [House 114-1-69](votes/house-114-1-0069.md) — On Motion to Suspend the Rules and Pass — **Passed** (414–0)

 ## Actions

 - 2015-02-04 — Introduced in House
 - 2015-02-04 — Introduced in House
 - 2015-02-04 — Referred to the House Committee on Homeland Security.
+- 2015-02-09 — Referred to the Subcommittee on Transportation Security.
+- 2015-02-10 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2015-02-10 — Considered as unfinished business. (consideration: CR H898)
+- 2015-02-10 — Considered under suspension of the rules. (consideration: CR H892-894)
+- 2015-02-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+719.
+- 2015-02-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-02-10 — Mr. Katko moved to suspend the rules and pass the bill.
+- 2015-02-10 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 414 - 0 (Roll no. 69). (text: CR H892-893)
+- 2015-02-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 414 - 0 (Roll no. 69).(text: CR H892-893)